 If I had the opportunity to do it again, I think we would rent an off-road golf cart.
 It’s a golf cart with off-road tires and a larger engine.
 The golf carts can seat up to 4 people or you can put the back seat bench down to serve as a shelf to haul stuff.
 We’d use the coolers in the house to transport cold items like ice from the supermarket back to the house.
 A smaller vehicle like a golf cart would have been easier to get around Playa Flamingo to run daily errands.

 We booked massages through the concierge with a company called Lavender Spa.
-Their prices were extremely reasonable and they were willing to come to the house for a small fee so the stars aligned so we booked and the massages were carried out over the course of two days.
+Their prices were extremely reasonable, and they were willing to come to the house for a small fee.
+The stars aligned and the massages were carried out over the course of two days.

 Note: It is my understanding that the security guard on duty during our stay was let go after our stay.

-Housekeeping also struck me as untrustworthy but I cannot pinpoint why I felt this way.
-They were at the property for about four hours everyday except for Sunday.
+Housekeeping also struck me as untrustworthy, but I cannot pinpoint why I felt this way.
+They were at the property for about four hours every day except for Sunday.
 They did a top to bottom clean, including scrubbing all 6,500 sq ft of flooring.
-They did an amazing job of cleaning the house but something was “off” to me.
+They did an amazing job of cleaning the house, but something felt “off.”

 The property management company, Blue Water Properties, was made aware of the security concerns above as well as the instances of theft and took immediate action.
 My account above and our collective experience should not deter you from booking this property or booking with Blue Water Properties.
 I speak for all when I say we would all book properties with Blue Water Properties again in a second.